Grant McLean (filmmaker)

-Grant McLean, CM (April 7, 1921 – December 19, 2002) was a Canadian film director and producer.
-For most of his professional career he worked with the National Film Board of Canada (NFB), serving as its acting Commissioner for a period during the 1960s.
+Grant McLean, CM (April 7, 1921 – December 19, 2002) was a Canadian filmmaker, working as a cinematographer, film director and producer for the National Film Board of Canada (NFB), and serving as its Acting Commissioner through 1966 and 1967.

+Early life

-McLean was born in Yorkton, Saskatchewan.
-His father Allan Grant McLean was a grain commissioner and Liberal Party politician, and his uncle Ross McLean also served as chairman of the NFB.
+Charles Grant McLean was born in Yorkton, Saskatchewan.
+His father, Allan Grant McLean, was head of the Canadian Grain Commission and chairman of the Liberal Party of Canada.
+His uncle, Ross McLean, was Commissioner of the NFB from 1945 to 1950.
+McLean studied at the University of Toronto and joined the NFB in 1941 as a cameraman.

+Career

-McLean studied at the University of Toronto, before joining the NFB in 1941 as a cameraman.
-One of the notable productions he worked on during World War II was the documentary Target Berlin for the Canada Carries On series, which showed the building of the first Lancaster bomber to be made in Canada, with McLean later flying in the plane to capture footage of a bombing raid over Berlin in Germany.
+One of the notable productions he worked on during World War II was the documentary Target - Berlin for the Canada Carries On series, which showed the building of the first Lancaster bomber to be made in Canada, with McLean later flying in the plane to capture footage of a bombing raid over Berlin in Germany.
 He became a film director in 1947, with his first production in this capacity being The People Between, a documentary about the Chinese Civil War.
 For this film he became the first Western cameraman to film Mao Zedong.
 He later claimed that he had not liked Mao, although he had been friendly with Zhou Enlai, whose support had been vital in enabling him to travel freely across China in the making of the film.
 However, The People Between was banned by the Canadian government, under pressure from the Government of the United States, due to its balanced portrayal of Communism.
 Some of the footage was used in the NFB documentary China in Need, and the film itself received a limited release in Europe.

 McLean continued to direct films for the NFB into the 1950s, and two of his documentaries won Canadian Film Awards; 1953's Farewell Oak Street and 1955's High Tide in Newfoundland.
 He then became a producer, working on the Perspective series of documentaries.

-In 1957 he was appointed as Assistant Film Commissioner and Director of Production at the NFB.
+In 1957 he was appointed as Assistant Film Commissioner and Director of Production; he remained in the latter role for 11 years.
 In this capacity he was responsible, in the early 1960s, for the NFB creating its first regional offices across Canada.
 In 1961 took the decision to assign four controversial French Canadian filmmakers who had previously been dismissed from Board by Fernand Dansereau, the executive producer of French language productions, to work together in the NFB's Studio G unit.
 These filmmakers were Claude Fournier, Michel Brault, Gilles Carle and Gilles Groulx.